-The perennial bunchgrasses that are co-dominant with the shrubs include bluebunch wheatgrass, Indian ricegrass and bluegrasses.
+The perennial bunchgrasses that are co-dominant with the shrubs include bluebunch wheatgrass, basin wildrye, Thurber needlegrass, squirreltail and Indian ricegrass.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high as or higher than those of shrubs in the upper 0.5 m but taper off more rapidly than shrubs.
 Differences in root depth distributions between grasses and shrubs result in resource partitioning in these shrub/grass systems.